China warns U.S. over Hong Kong law as thousands stage 'Thanksgiving' rally

 U.S. President Donald Trump on Wednesday signed into law congressional legislation which supported the protesters, despite angry objections from Beijing, with which he is seeking a deal to end a damaging trade war.

-Protesters in Hong Kong responded by staging a “thanksgiving” rally, with hundreds of people, young and old, some draped in U.S flags, gathering in the heart of the city.
+Protesters in Hong Kong responded by staging a “Thanksgiving” rally, with thousands of people, some draped in U.S. flags, gathering in the heart of the city.

-“I was confident Donald Trump would sign the law because we are fighting for universal freedom.
-Everyone globally should support that,” said 25-year-old Jacky, who only gave his first name.
+“The rationale for us having this rally is to show our gratitude and thank the U.S Congress and also President Trump for passing the bill,” said 23-year-old Sunny Cheung, a member of the student group that lobbied for the legislation.

-“But we do want to give thanks to those around the globe that support us, a small city like Hong Kong, we thank them for their attention.”
+“We are really grateful about that and we really appreciate the effort made by Americans who support Hong Kong, who stand with Hong Kong, who do not choose to side with Beijing,” he said, urging other countries to pass similar legislation.

 The law requires the State Department to certify, at least annually, that Hong Kong is autonomous enough to justify favourable U.S. trading terms that have helped it become a world financial centre.